DKolmas/DKolmas.github.io/_posts/2019-03-29-Backpropagation-Algorithm-Explained.md

 ![image](/images/Simple_NN_01.png)

-Below there are euqation desribing neural network in term of calcualtions in forward pass stage:
+Below there are euqations desribing neural network in term of calcualtions in forward pass stage:

 $$ x_{0,1}, x_{0,2} - \text{two inputs of neural network} \\